rmadar/hepplotting/README.md

 ### 3.1 To-do list

-- [ ] Add the possibility of having several legends with the position/number
-if entry for each
+- [x] Add the possibility of having several legends with the position/number if entry for each: done via `leg.SetNcolumns(ncols)` method;
 - [ ] Add sanity checks for the number of bins of each histograms and the size of the `bin_label` list